 In many ways, the VDI vs DaaS debate mirrors other single-tenant vs multi-tenant debates.
 Capex vs opex and control vs simplicity & scalability are common themes.

 If flexibility and simplicity are most important to you, DaaS is more likely to fit your needs.
 If data sovereignty, compliance, and control matter most, VDI might be your answer.
-There are viable VDI and DaaS solutions for a wide variety of use-cases today, so it boils down weighing the pros and cons of each model against your unique business needs.
+There are viable VDI and DaaS solutions for a wide variety of use-cases today, so it boils down to weighing the pros and cons of each model against your unique business needs.